Coprela/CompareSet/README.md

 python package.py
 ```

 The resulting binary will be placed in the `dist` directory.
+If the
+environment variables `SIGNTOOL`, `SIGN_CERT` and `SIGN_PASS` are
+defined, the script also attempts to sign the generated executable using
+Microsoft's `signtool`.
+Set `SIGN_TIMESTAMP` to override the timestamp
+URL (defaults to the DigiCert service).

 ## Dependencies